kalviumcommunity/S62_Date_Lore/ReadMe.md

 - **Famous Birthdays & Deaths**
   Discover legendary figures born or passed away on that date.

-- **Structured Output**
-  Well-organized JSON-style output for easy display and integration.

 - **Function Calling**
   Integrates with history APIs or databases to fetch precise data.